bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     Which turns out to just be the linear momentum.
-Note, we'll be using :math:`x` instead of :math:`q` in this example since we'll be using standard cartesian coordinates.
+Note, we'll be using :math:`x` instead of :math:`q` in this example since we'll be using standard Cartesian coordinates.

     From Equation 23, solve for the velocities (:math:`x'`) so we can re-write in terms of momentum, we get: